Pumas in the Community......

 The Pumas have always been about being at the heart of the community.
-We have expanded our range of rugby teams to suit the young and old who wish to take up the sport of rugby.
-We have supported local hospitals and schools to help promote the wellbeing of all children across our community.
+We have expanded our range of rugby teams to suit the young and not so young who wish to take up the sport of rugby.

 The Alex Wardle Foundation Fund was set up in memory of Alex Wardle, who passed away in March 2016, aged 23, from Sudden Arrhythmic Death Syndrome (SADS).